gviezzesf/sf-cert-prep/README.md

 ## Tech

 Single-page app — plain HTML, CSS, and JavaScript.
 No framework, no build step, no backend.
 Progress and notes are stored in `localStorage`.

+## Potential Issues
+Dead links, 404s or redirects, although titles should still be correct and searcheable.
+Scrapping some Salesforce pages is difficult due to permissions and how the pages render.
+It constantly shifts urls as well.